-Hasan Pasha’s mystical abilities are further highlighted with his being interpretatively named as a cadu (sorcerer) by the enemy.
-This word also has, in Turkic folk literature, the connotation of a shamanistic rainmaker or weathermonger.
-This latter reference is invoked with the causal conjunction in the narrative of Hasan Pasha praying and weeping, in a state of mystical ecstasy, all one night and the concomitant appearance of a severe snowstorm that decimates the enemy and contributes to the raising of the siege thereby implying that the prayers of Hasan Pasha, the weathermonger, resulted in the storm.
+Hasan Pasha’s mystical abilities are further highlighted with his being named as a cadu (sorcerer) by the enemy.
+This word also has, in Turkic folk literature, the connotation of a shamanistic rainmaker or weather-monger.
+This latter reference is invoked with the causal conjunction in the narrative of Hasan Pasha praying and weeping, in a state of mystical ecstasy, all one night, and the concomitant appearance of a severe snowstorm that decimates the enemy and contributes to the raising of the siege, thereby implying that the prayers of Hasan Pasha, the weather-monger, resulted in the storm.
 His ability to control the weather is also commented upon by the enemy soldiers.
-Prior to the siege of Nagykanizsa castle while fleeing ahead of Hasan Pasha these soldiers cross the Danube and burn the bridge behind them.
-As noted in the introduction, while all the manuscripts mention that Hasan Pasha locates a previously undiscovered ford thereby enabling his men to cross the river, in O.R.12961 when the enemy witness this they believe that Hasan Pasha cast a spell and froze the river so enabling himself and his men to cross (O.R.12961 fol.32b).
+Prior to the siege of Nagykanizsa castle, while fleeing ahead of Hasan Pasha, these soldiers cross the Danube and burn the bridge behind them.
+As noted in the introduction, while all the manuscripts mention that Hasan Pasha locates a previously undiscovered ford, thereby enabling his men to cross the river, in O.R.12961, when the enemy witness this they believe that Hasan Pasha cast a spell and froze the river, so enabling him and his men to cross (O.R.12961:32b).

-In O.R.12961 Hasan Pasha is essentially depicted as possessing the miraculous skills and abilities of menakibname warrior saints: not only does he predict the future from natural omens; but he can discern an individual’s true intent; he controls the weather; can cross unpassable rivers by locating fords known to no one but God; and finds his way with ease and speed through uncharted mountains.
-However, unlike the genre of menakibname literature the gazavatname manuscripts are largely constrained by their more realistic genre conventions, thus these powers are not always explicitly depicted as supernatural, but are either indirectly alluded to, or presented as the result of divine intervention.
-Such intertextual references however, work to emphasise the portrayal of Hasan Pasha as a menakibname saint and thus position him as spiritually powerful.
+In O.R.12961 Hasan Pasha is essentially depicted as possessing the miraculous skills and abilities of menakibname warrior saints: not only does he predict the future from natural omens, but he can discern an individual’s true intent, control the weather, cross impassable rivers by locating fords known to no one but God, and find his way with ease and speed through uncharted mountains.
+However, unlike the genre of menakibname literature, the gazavatname manuscripts are largely constrained by their more realistic genre conventions, thus these powers are not always explicitly depicted as supernatural, but are either indirectly alluded to, or presented as the result of divine intervention.
+Such intertextual references, however, work to emphasize the portrayal of Hasan Pasha as a menakibname saint, and thus position him as spiritually powerful.
 Moreover, as menakibname literature was frequently associated with the Bektashi Sufi Order of Dervishes, such an association also aligns him with a more mystical, non-orthopraxic interpretation of Islam.
-Through the Bektashi association with the Janissary corps of Ottoman soldiers and through the prevalence of the order in the European Ottoman Balkan provinces the link between Hasan Pasha and earlier Balkan march communities, including gazi (warrior, often a frontier warrior) and more heteropraxic Islamic communities, is reinforced.
+Through the Bektashi association with the Janissary corps of Ottoman soldiers, and through the prevalence of the order in the European Ottoman Balkan provinces, the link between Hasan Pasha and earlier Balkan march communities, including gazi (warrior, often a frontier warrior) and more heteropraxic Islamic communities, is reinforced.
 This locates Hasan Pasha and his actions geographically on the European frontier, but also temporally in a ‘golden’ age of Ottoman European border warfare and expansion.

-This link to an earlier age of gaza [military expedition] is further reinforced through intertextual references in this manuscript to the Gazavat-i Sultan Murad b.
-Mehemmed Han, a different gazavatname text that describes the battles and heroic deeds of Sultan Murad in the fifteenth century in the Balkans (Inalcık and Oğuz 1978.).
-While there are some echoes of this work in the other Nagykanizsa gazavatname manuscripts in terms of shared vocabulary, the intertextuality is more pronounced in O.R.12961 as there is a greater element of shared vocabulary that may have therefore occasioned audiences to recall the earlier work.
+This link to an earlier age of gaza (military expedition) is further reinforced through intertextual references in this manuscript to the Gazavat-i Sultan Murad b.
+Mehemmed Han, a different gazavatname text that describes the battles and heroic deeds of Sultan Murad in the fifteenth century in the Balkans (Inalcık and Oğuz 1978).
+While there are some echoes of this work in the other Nagykanizsa gazavatname manuscripts in terms of shared vocabulary, the intertextuality is more pronounced in O.R.12961, as there is a greater element of shared vocabulary that may have therefore occasioned audiences to recall the earlier work.

 Constructions of identity: Hasan Pasha, a contested hero